narmi/design_system/README.md

 # Narmi Design System (NDS)

-An Ocean of components :)
+⚡ A consistent look-and-feel and extensible interface for Narmi experiences 🔥

+Please follow the below steps to install, consume, or contribute to the NDS.

-## Installing
+## Consuming Design System

+Please follow all steps below to set up your copy of design_system.

+### Install DesignSystem

-- currently: install from Github, as in:
+Install from Github, as in:

 ```
 # package.json